“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 wonderful moments.
 There were those delightful family outings on our boat named

-Tornado.
+Tornado which was the largest class, fastest speedboat the previous year than we owned it.
 I adored observing the serene water parting, the waves, and the

 turbulence Tornado generated as we sped onward.
 I cherished the salty scent,